Skip to Content

 Bring Evening Wear if You’d Like to Change

-Depending on the cruise line you may have formal nights.
+Depending on the cruise line, you may have formal nights.

 Formal nights usually require men to wear a shirt and women to wear either an evening dress or a top/trousers combination.

-I usually pack 2 or 3 ‘formal’ outfits for a 7-night cruise but don’t forget that things like formal shoes/cardigans/shrugs can be re-worn!
+I usually pack 2 or 3 ‘formal’ outfits for a 7-night cruise but don’t forget that things like formal shoes/cardigans/shrugs that can be re-worn!

-It isn’t against the rules to wear the same thing for multiple formal nights either, you’ll likely only be wearing it for a few hours and if you don’t spill anything down your front you are good to go!
+It isn’t against the rules to wear the same thing for multiple formal nights, either.
+You’ll likely only be wearing it for a few hours, and if you don’t spill anything down your front, you are good to go!

 The weather in the British Isles can be INCREDIBLY unpredictable.